alan-mroczek/ai-cli-help/README.md

 Terminal‑integrated assistant that **suggests shell commands** with help from a Large Language Model (LLM).

-> “Describe what you want → pick a suggestion → optionally run it.”
+> "Describe what you want → pick a suggestion → optionally run it."

 ---